European Parliament to vote on €90bn loan for Ukraine on 11 February

 Advertisement:

-The centre-right European People's Party, centre-left Socialists and Democrats, and the liberal Renew Europe party agreed to accelerate the vote, allowing the Commission to raise funds on the international debt market with the support of the EU's long-term budget.
+The centre-right European People's Party, centre-left Socialists and Democrats, and the liberal Renew Europe party agreed to fast-track votes allowing the Commission to raise funds on the international debt market backed by the EU's long-term budget.

 Quote from Politico: "The three groups' backing means the votes – including on changes to the EU's budget and to an existing Ukraine funding mechanism – will get the majority needed to pass."

-Details: The vote had previously been scheduled for a special plenary session convened on 24 February to mark the fourth anniversary of Russia's full-scale invasion of Ukraine.
+Details: The vote had previously been due to take place at a special plenary session convened on 24 February to mark the fourth anniversary of Russia's full-scale invasion of Ukraine.

 Background: